Perl-Toolchain-Gang/YAML-Tiny/t/README.md

 problem can only be seen in the context of the entire YAML document, include it in t/tml-world.
 If the problem relates to encoding, it should be put into t/data instead.

+# t/tml-local subdirectories

+The subdirectories in t/tml-local define four types of tests:

+* perl-to-yaml: test that perl data dump to an expected YAML string

+* yaml-roundtrip: test that a YAML string loads to an expected perl data structure; also tests that the perl data can be dumped and loaded back;

+* dump-error: test that certain perl data trigger expected errors

+* load-error: test that certain YAML strings trigger expected errors

+All .tml files in a t/tml-local directory must have the TestML test points required by the corresponding test functions defined in the TestBridge library.

+Generally, files should be grouped by data type or feature so that related tests are kept together.